 Maginot Line in Alsace – Visit of the Schoenenbourg Fort

-Although I grew up very far from France, visiting the Maginot Line is a childhood dream for the history buff that I am.
-I had no idea that I would one day be living in Alsace, the region where one of the most important works of the line is open to the public: Fort Schoenenbourg in Hunspach.
+Although I grew up a long way from France, visiting the Maginot Line is a childhood dream for the history buff in me.
+Little did I know that I would one day be living in Alsace, the region where one of the line's most important structures is open to the public: Fort Schœnenbourg in Hunspach.

 The Maginot Line is located along the French border with Belgium, Luxembourg, Germany, Switzerland and Italy.